 5. Eye Strain

-As you already know, Kindle is less damaging to your eye than an iPad since it emits much less blue light due to its e-ink display.
+As you may already know, reading on an iPad is bad for your eyes.
+Thus, a Kindle is less damaging to your eye than an iPad since it emits much less blue light due to its e-ink display.

 This allows you to comfortably read on a Kindle for long hours at a stretch as it doesn’t strain your eyes as much.

 Blue light emitted from most smartphones and tablets is a common cause of eye strain and muscle fatigue around the eyes.
 This can not only cause headaches and itchy eyes in the short term but can also affect your eyesight over a more extended period.